Alex-zReeZ/progress-report/src/introduction.md

 # Introduction

-Hello 👋, my name is Alex I am a computer scientist specializing in application development.
+Hello 👋, my name is Alex I am a computer scientist trainees specializing in application development.

 As a computer scientist specializing in application development, this report aims to document all the projects I have undertaken during my apprenticeship.